falcosecurity/falco-website/content/en/docs/install-operate/installation.md

 You can also run Falco directly in Kubernetes as a Daemonset using Helm, see the [third-party integrations](../third-party)
 {{% /pageinfo %}}

-There are 2 main ways to install Falco on your host:
+There are 2 main ways to install the Falco binary on your host:

 1. Falco packages (`.deb`, `.rpm`)
 2. Falco binary (`.tar.gz`)

+These packages include the default [configuration](https://github.com/falcosecurity/falco/blob/master/falco.yaml) and Falco [rules](https://github.com/falcosecurity/rules) files.

+The installation of the kernel driver varies depending on the type of driver and your setup.
+The sections below outline the available options, building upon the information provided in the previous [Download](/docs/install-operate/download/) guide.

 ## Falco packages